WesselKonstantinov/WesselKonstantinov/README.md

 - 👋 Hi, I’m @WesselKonstantinov
-- 💪 I recently finished learning Full-stack Development @ [https://www.wincacademy.nl](https://www.wincacademy.nl/#).
+- 💪 I finished learning Full-stack Development @ [https://www.wincacademy.nl](https://www.wincacademy.nl/#).
 - 👀 My profile consists of projects and exercises I made as part of the curriculum along with a few of my own.
-- 💡 I'm currently looking for an employer in order to build working experience as a junior developer.

 <!---
 WesselKonstantinov/WesselKonstantinov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.